ibm-self-serve-assets/Agentrix/README.md

 **Integrations:** WXO
 The Decision Optimization Agent empowers procurement teams to make faster, smarter, and cost-effective decisions by automating bid evaluations, scenario creation, and impact analysis.
 It dynamically optimizes procurement plans using user-defined what-if inputs and constraints through CPLEX-based solvers and intelligent agents.
 Supervised routing ensures seamless orchestration between data management and optimization workflows, enabling real-time, insight-driven planning.
 This results in reduced planning cycles, improved sourcing strategies, and maximized operational efficiency.

-### 4. SDR
+### 4. Sales Development Representative
 **Integrations:** WXO
-An AI-powered Agentic-AI solution for scaling sales activities and increasing opportunity pipeline.
-The agent autonomously monitors client interests, analyzes relevant content, researches information about the customer and formulates an outreach campaign to engage customers, leading to increased sales activities and pipeline growth.
+An AI-powered Agentic-AI solution for scaling sales activities and increasing the opportunity pipeline.
+The agent autonomously monitors client interests, analyzes relevant content, researches information about the customer, and formulates an outreach campaign to engage customers, leading to increased sales activities and pipeline growth.

 ---